 It was the virus, not the lockdown

 The higher mortality is attributed by some to the effects of the lockdown.
-Postponed treatments, fewer doctor visits, loneliness (and what about suicide rates?) – all factors that push death rates up.
-To what extent, that seems difficult to calculate.
+Delayed treatments, fewer visits to the doctor, loneliness (and what about suicide rates?) - all factors that push up mortality rates.
+To what extent, it seems difficult to quantify.

 Just as deadly as the flu of 2017-2018?